wyvernbw/the-kingless-knights-survival-book/content/Combat Options.md

 Whenever an attack roll, without adding any modifier, equals the score of the attacked creature's weak spot, a critical hit happens.
 In this case, the player is not given the option of adding or subtracting anything from the roll and the attack automatically succeeds.

-Critical hits are more devastating than the base game, doubling the damage die and taking the max value (`2d6 -> 4d6 -> 4 * 6 = 24)` and adding damage modifiers once.

-For additional effects of critical hits, see [[Combat Changes]].
+For more information, see [[New Effects#Critical Hits]].

 ## Combat insight